 When the storm reaches your heart

 It’s common to say things like “your heart is broken,” or “your heart was filled with anger.”
-But where you really feel the pain and shame is in your brain, and it is there where the real storm is unleashed.
+But where you really feel the pain and shame is in your brain.
+That’s where the real storm is unleashed.

 Arguments and psychological changes

-When there’s no cure, when opportunity, a trigger, and bad luck collide in the midst of an argument, the first thing your brain perceives is a “threat.”
+When opportunity, a trigger, and bad luck collide in the midst of an argument, the first thing your brain perceives is a “threat.”

 Also read Wool therapy: the benefits of knitting

-- Something is attacking your belief system, your equilibrium, what is true.
+- Something is attacking your belief system, your equilibrium, or what you feel is true.

-- You are hurt because of someone you respect; they are causing you to doubt something that’s important to you.
+- You’re hurt because of someone you respect.
+They’re causing you to doubt something that’s important to you.

-- You feel threatened by certain words, ideas, or even a gaze that sometimes turns to you in a threatening or contemptuous way.
+- You feel threatened by certain words, ideas, or even a gaze.
+Gazes can make you feel threatened or belittled.

 - Your heart rate accelerates.

-- Nerve impulses are sent to your muscles to prepare you to move, although the first thing this causes is shaking and tremors, which you may feel in your hands, stomach, or legs.
+- Nerve impulses are sent to your muscles to prepare you to move.
+This readiness may manifest as shaking and tremors, which you may feel in your hands, stomach, or legs.

-- You will experience agitation, dry mouth, and a gripping anxiety that keeps you from thinking clearly.
+- You may experience agitation, dry mouth, and a gripping anxiety that keeps you from thinking clearly.

-When you’re arguing, during those highly charged emotional moments that characterize fights or misunderstandings, the brain thinks only of defending itself and activating your body to escape.
+When you’re arguing during those highly charged emotional moments in fights or misunderstandings, the brain thinks only of defending itself and activating your body to escape.

 This makes you unable to think calmly, stay quiet, or speak clearly.